ryuichiueda/GlueLang/README.md

 # Language Specification

-The following code is a sample script of GlueLang.
+The following code is a (future) sample script of GlueLang.

 ```io.glue
 import /bin/ as b